Nogesma/cube-bot/README.md

 - Clone repository : `git clone https://github.com/Nogesma/cube-bot`

-- Install modules : `yarn install`
+- Set the correct yarn version : `yarn set version berry`

  - Create a file named `.env` in the root directory.
 You will need to have the bot token, the database url, the channels ID, the server ID, and the ID of the 'Champion' role'.